Alfresco/alfresco-ng2-components/demo-shell-ng2/README.md

 TypeScript watchers are also configured for `node_modules` folder within demo shell and provide live reload for all the component libraries as well.

-#### Docker build

-A Dockerfile is provided as part of the demo-shell.
-This can be used to build a local image using the current code that you have in your development environment.
-The `node_modules` folder will not be copied over, instead `npm install` is executed during the build to bring in the required dependencies from the registry, which ensures that you start from a clean base.

-Another advantage is that you do not need to have Node and npm installed locally, since these are already included with the base image.

-    docker build -t demo-shell --rm .
-    docker run -it --rm --name demo-shell-ng2 -p 3000 demo-shell

-When you are done testing you can remove the image that you created

-    docker rmi demo-shell

 ###Multi-language
 To support a new language you need to create your language file (.json) and add it to `i18n/` folder.